marticztn/IUACR-Release/README.md

 2. ✔️ View enrollment appointment date
 3. ⚠️ Download your class calendar as a picture
 4. ⚠️ Class conflicts recognition
-5. ⚠️ Setup an automated class register for your IU account
+5. ⚠️ Auto enroll for your classes